natsnudasoft/EgamiFlowScreensaver/README.md

 ## Installation

 Download *EgamiFlowScreensaver_Release_Any_CPU.zip* from the latest release found [here](https://github.com/natsnudasoft/EgamiFlowScreensaver/releases/latest).
-Unzip the contents of this, navigate to the *EgamiFlowScreensaver* folder and run *Egami Flow Screensaver.exe* to install the screensaver.
-You should now be able to select the screensaver from the windows screensaver settings window.
+Extract the contents of the zip file, and navigate to the *EgamiFlowScreensaver* folder and run *Egami Flow Screensaver.exe* to install the screensaver.
+You should now be able to select the screensaver from the Windows screensaver settings window.

 [<img src="./resources/ScreensaverSettings.png" alt="Egami Flow Screensaver Screenshot" />](./resources/ScreensaverSettings.png?raw=true)

 ## Configuration

-You can configure the screensaver by clicking the *Settings...* button on the windows screensaver settings window.
+You can configure the screensaver by clicking the *Settings...* button on the Windows screensaver settings window.
 The configuration window looks like the image below.

 [<img src="./resources/EgamiFlowScreensaverConfiguration.png" alt="Egami Flow Screensaver Screenshot" />](./resources/EgamiFlowScreensaverConfiguration.png?raw=true)